 The School is located adjacent to the Research Establishment at Lucas Heights and has access to the excellent research facilities of the Australian Atomic Energy Commission.
 It was created primarily to help meet the need for additional facilities for instruction in nuclear science and technology.
-The principal, Mr D. A. Newmarch, who is responsible to the board for the operation of the School, controls its day to day activities.
+The principal, Mr B. Toner, who is responsible to the board for the operation of the School, controls its day to day activities.
 Lecturing staff is drawn from the University and the Commission as well as from other institutions when appropriate.

-Courses, ranging in duration from four to sixteen weeks, are offered in various phases of nuclear technology at a variety of levels.
-The courses do not lead to a degree or diploma.
+Courses, normally of four weeks, are offered in various phases of nuclear technology at a variety of levels.
+The courses do not lead to the award of a degree or diploma.
 In relevant cases, however, students of universities may obtain credit for successful attendance at a course by application through the normal university channels.
 Further details may be obtained from the Principal, Australian School of Nuclear Technology, Private Mail Bag, Sutherland, New South Wales 2232.